-Although he displayed a passion for entertaining others, a high school teacher told him that he was talentless in art, language, and math and was better suited to working in an office.
-He was undeterred, however, and would become one of the greatest character actors in living memory.
+Although he displayed a passion for entertaining others, a high school teacher told him that he was talentless in art, language and math and was better suited to working in an office.
+He was undeterred, however, and became one of the greatest character actors in living memory.

 Although he survived the initial assault relatively unscathed, he was wounded by a German mine a few days later and earned a Purple Heart.
 After recovering for six months, he was put back on the front lines to combat the German Ardennes offensive.

 During the German attack, Durning reported that a particularly young soldier charged him, but Durning couldn't bring himself to fire.
 The two fought with their bayonets, and Durning suffered further injury during the fight.

-It took Durning 5 years after leaving the military to eventually make his way into acting.
+It took Durning five years after leaving the military to make his way eventually into acting.
 While working as an usher at a burlesque theater, he was hired to replace a comedian who was too drunk to perform.
-From there he worked in a variety of plays.
+From there, he worked in a variety of plays.
 He debuted in film in 1965's "Harvey Middleman, Fireman."

-Follow these links to read more about Charles Durning:
+Read more about Charles Durning: